 There are two essential parts of any farm business plan: a backup plan and a succession plan.
 If you don’t have the latter, start this conversation today.
 The land transfer tax alone on this type of asset can pose a huge challenge for a family or group that isn’t expecting to inherit farmland.

 If you are thinking about selling your farmland because you’re nearing retirement or you need to access the value of this asset in the short-term, selling your farmland may not provide the resources you’re looking for in the near-term.
-In addition to the fees associated with sale—some of which may vary by state—you may find yourself in a years-long process to transfer the land ownership.
+In addition to the fees associated with selling farmland—some of which may vary by state—you may find yourself in a years-long process to transfer the land ownership.

 To get the most out of your land and minimize the hassles of a rushed sale, consider renting your farm to someone in your family or community who would be interested in working the land as an interim step while you plan your next steps.